Makhesalc/Makhesalc/README.md

 - 👋 Hi, I’m @Makhesalc
-- 👀 I’m interested in learning to code and being good at it
+- 👀 I’m interested in being A Good software developer
-- 🌱 I’m currently learning mobile deelopment
+- 🌱 I’m currently a Computer science student at Univetisty Of Limpopo
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me email me makhesalc01@gmailcom
+- 📫 Best Way To Find Me Is Through This Email: makhesalc01@gmailcom

 <!---
 Makhesalc/Makhesalc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.